termsurfback/chew.tree/hack/readme.md

 ## Comments

-Comments can be in many ways as `note`.
+Comments can be in many ways as `mark`.

     host note-name
       text markdown, <